 Conversely, throwing something together in minutes will create disorganization and confusion.

 Depth, Unique Value & User Experience

-Your content also needs to have unique value.
-This means not only can you absolutely never use copied or duplicated content (Google will know!), your content also needs to have a unique value.
+Your content also needs to have a unique value.
+This means that you can absolutely never use copied or duplicated content (Google will know!).

 Unique value means: